ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z10_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 The class of the object is a strong hint (since class defines the methods), but it's not an enforced boundary.
 Indeed, a seasoned Smalltalker might say an object's true "type" is simply the set of messages it knows how to handle, regardless of its class name.
-The class is one way to know that set, but it's not the only way--you could also query the object at runtime (ask it `respondsTo:` a certain selector) or consult documentation/tests.
+The class is one way to know that set, but it's not the only way--you can also query the object at runtime (ask it `respondsTo:` a certain selector) or consult documentation/tests.

 ### Living with Dynamic Typing: The Programmer's Experience